perwin/imfit/docs/imfit_tutorial.rst

 parameters with numbers appended (e.g., ``X0_1``, ``n_1``) to make it possible to distinguish different parameters when multiple versions of the same function, or just multiple functions that have the same parameter names, are used in the model.
-(E.g., all parameters for the first function will have ``_1`` appended, all parameters from the second will have ``_2`` appended, etc.)
+(I.e., all parameters for the first function will have ``_1`` appended, all parameters from the second will have ``_2`` appended, etc.)